 From the Chrysalis is about the inmate who protected the guards.
 He was also one of thirteen men later charged in the torture deaths of two prisoners.
 Although some people are convinced that he got away with murder, he was ultimately convicted only of assault.
 In my story, I called this inmate Dace Devereux.

 *the only son of an illegitimate Barnardo boy, his family name of McCaud was spelled several ways.
-But what does it matter?
-After he made his first debut in the Toronto Star, a witness to a murder at age thirteen, he rarely used his real name anyway.
-Norman purported to be Scottish, but he was Irish through and through, the grandson of a woman who had made a mistake.
+But it didn't matter.
+After his first appearance in the Toronto Star as a witness to a murder at age thirteen, Norman rarely used his real name anyway.
+He purported to be Scottish, but he was Irish on his father's side of the family.

 Feeling for the Air